Mosaic-Chain/mosaic-chain/README.md

    - Let's pick alice to be the bootnode and note down her node id (printed to `stderr`) when generating `nodekey.alice`
 3. define bootnode multiaddress: `/ip4/<ip>/tcp/<p2p port>/p2p/<node id>`
-   - protocols can be mixed and mached, so a node can have multiple valid multiaddrs
+   - protocols can be mixed and matched, so a node can have multiple valid multiaddrs
    - we can also use dns name instead of raw ip: `/dns4/boot1.example.com/tcp/<p2p port>/p2p/<node id>`
 4. start bootnode (for example):